beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 ## Analysing BEAST output using TreeTracer

+We here analyse a single **trees** file from a BEAST analysis in TreeTracer to inspect convergence and mixing.
+A [follow-up tutorial](tracer_convergence) will focus on comparing multiple analysis replicates to one another to check whether running the same analysis multiple times lead to consistent results.

 ### Running TreeTracer

 The exact instructions for running TreeTracer differs depending on which computer you are using.
 Please see the README text file that was distributed with the version you downloaded.
 Once running, TreeTracer will look similar irrespective of which computer system it is running on.
 For this tutorial, the Mac OS X version will be shown but the Linux and Windows versions will have exactly the same layout and functionality.